-Comments: Now this deed is an important one because some researcher has listed Herbert Hill as a son of William Hill Sr. 4/.
-Not so!
-William Hill Sr. 4/ had sold this land to his son William Clanton Hill 5/, who in turn was now selling it Herburt Hill (relationship unknown) BUT it may be that he was a cousin.
+Comments: Now this deed is an important one because some researchers have listed Herbert Hill as a son of William Hill Sr. 4/.
+Do not think that is so because William Hill Sr. 4/ had sold this land to his son William Clanton Hill 5/, who in turn was now selling it Herburt Hill (relationship unknown) If Herbert Hill was a son, I Think William Hill Sr 4/ would have sold land directly to him as he did his other sons.
+It may be that Herbert Hill was a cousin to William Hill Sr 4/.

 The same must be said about Isaac Hill, the other witness.
+Maybe this Isaac Hill is the one later found in Monroe Co., Ga.
 He was possibly a son of Herbert Hill or his brother.
 Also note that this deed between William Clanton Hill 5/ (of Halifax County, N.C.) & Herburt Hill was not proved until February of 1800, almost 5 years after the actual transactions.
 It is known that William Clanton Hill 5/ died in May of 1803.